anubhavsrivastava/perceptible/documentation/docs/spectators.md

 	});

 	var customSpectator = function(perceptor, currentResult, previous) {
-		//if float is present in chile DOM, it should be reported as visibile if (document.getElementById('testcontainer').classList.contains('float')) {
+		//if float is present in child DOM, it should be reported as visibile if (document.getElementById('testcontainer').classList.contains('float')) {
 			currentResult.isVisible = true;
 		}